-COMPULSORY ROTATING RESIDENT INTERNSHIP PROGRAMME
+COMPULSORY PAID ROTATING INTERNSHIP PROGRAMME

-After passing the V BDS Degree Examination the candidate has to undergo Compulsory Rotating Resident Internship programme (CRRI) for six months (i.e. 183 days) in the same institution.
+After passing the Final BDS part II Degree Examination the candidate has to undergo Compulsory Paid Rotating Internship programme for Twelve months (i.e. 365 days) in the same institution.
 During this period the candidates will be posted in all the clinical departments of the institution.
-The Degree will be awarded only after successful completion of the CRRI programme.
+The Degree will be awarded only after successful completion of the Internship programme.
 During this training period they will have to attend to the routine clinical activities of the department under the supervision of faculty members.
-The interns will also be posted in the Dental Casualty for attending to the emergency services of the institution.
+The interns will also be posted in the Dental Casualty for attending to the emergency services of the institution and may also include rural postings.

-a) The duration of posting of interns in various departments is as follows:- b) Duties & responsibilities of Intern posted in various departments include:-
+a) The duration of posting of interns in various departments will be as follows:- b) Duties & responsibilities of Intern posted in various departments include:-

 Sl.No.
 Department No. of Days

-1. Prosthodontics 30
+1. Prosthodontics 60

-2. Conservative dentistry 30
+2. Conservative dentistry 60

-3. Oral & maxillofacial Surgery 30
+3. Oral & maxillofacial Surgery 60

-4. Orthodontics 21
+4. Orthodontics 30

-5. Pedodontics 21
+5. Pedodontics 30

-6. Oral Medicine & Radiology 21
+6. Oral Medicine & Radiology 30

-7. Periodontics 20
+7. Periodontics 30

-8. Community Dentistry 10
+8. Community Dentistry/ Rural services/Palliative care 30

+9. Oral Pathology 15

+10. Elective (any of the subjects listed from 1 to 7) 20

 - i.
 Attending to the routine O.P in the Department - ii.
 Carrying out the routine clinical procedures in the department - iii.
 Carrying out Patient and instrument Preparation for clinical procedures. - iv.
 Carrying out all Clinical procedures including impression making, and pouring casts (i.e. steps including mixing of impression materials & gypsum products, mixing of restorative materials and removal of casts from impressions to be done by the internee without seeking assistance) - v.
 Fabrication insertion and follow up of removable orthodontic appliances. - vi.
 Attending to the casualty duties of the institution - vii.
 Maintenance of log book and records - viii.
-Carrying out any other duty as instructed by the head of the department. - ix.
+Carrying out any other duty as instructed by the Head of the Department. - ix.
 Maintenance of proper dress code and attire.